johannschopplich/unlazy/docs/guide/index.md

 Images are initially rendered with blurry placeholders, giving the user an impression of the page layout and content.
 As the images enter the viewport, they are replaced with the full-quality versions, providing a smoother experience.
 This approach prioritizes the initial rendering of the page and improves the perceived performance for users, especially when the connection is slow or unstable.

 ::: info
 Although the `loading="lazy"` attribute is supported in all major browsers, it is only available in Safari 16.4 (released March 2023) and later versions by default.
-It is important to consider this limitation when using unlazy for your project, as it might impact the user experience for visitors using older Safari versions or other unsupported browsers.
+If native lazy loading is not supported, unlazy will fall back to eager loading.
 :::

 ## How It Works